scottalford75/Remora-RT1052-cpp/README.md

 v1.0 of the firware now has dynamic configuration capability via TFTP upload of a configuration file.
 This allows users to load only the modules needed for their application and to assign IO numbering as required.

-v1.0.0 is now released for testing.
+v1.0.0 released for testing.

-v2.1.0 is now relased.
+v2.1.0 released.
 Stepgen running at up to 500khz via DMA.

+v3.0.0 released 15.11.23.
+Major change to Remora-eth component.

+v3.1.0 released 17.11.23.
+Addition of dirHold parameter to DMA stepgen.